 Last but not least, Take notes of every cyber attack, note down the learned lesson, record every bit of incident, document all the strategies used in handling the attack and use all of the learning in improving incident response capabilities and create updated information security hygiene strategy.

 In any event of security control failure or impactful cyber attacks, the organisation must take account of the incident and collaborate with the team to restore services or operations with minimum downtime.
 For this, they should have an appropriate contingency mechanism to recover from failure.
-Once it is done, they must investigate the incident and learn the reason for it and improve the security strategy for the future.
+Once it is done, they must investigate the incident, learn the reason for it, and improve the security strategy for the future.

 What are the 10 Steps to Cyber Security?